 Frances Lawrenz is the Associate Vice President for Research at the University of Minnesota and a professor in the Department of Educational Psychology.
 Her specialization is science and mathematics program evaluation and she received the international Myrdahl award for outstanding evaluation practice, the international Distinguished Contributions to Science Education award and the AERA sig award for Research on Evaluation.
 She has conducted numerous evaluations of NSF projects and programs and has twice served at NSF in a rotator position.
 She is currently working on several federally funded projects and has a substantial record of publications.

-Sondra LoRe is an Evaluation Associate for the National Institute for STEM Evaluation and Research (NISER) at NIMBioS, where she assists with both internal and external evaluations related to STEM programs and projects.
+Sondra LoRe is Evaluation Manager for the National Institute for STEM Evaluation and Research (NISER) at NIMBioS, where she assists with both internal and external evaluations related to STEM programs and projects.
 She has nearly 20 years of experience in education, instruction, educational leadership, and evaluation with pre-K-20 programs and STEM schools.
 She has served as a Tennessee state teacher evaluator and curriculum and assessment coach for 16 years.
 Sondra has a B.A. in Economics from the University of Massachusetts, an M.S. in Curriculum and Instruction from the University of Tennessee, Knoxville, and an Ed.S. in Educational Leadership from Lincoln Memorial University.
 She is currently a Ph.D. candidate in the Evaluation, Statistics, and Measurement Program in the Department of Educational Psychology and Counseling at the University of Tennessee, Knoxville.

 NIMBioS is sponsored by the